KeyLiza: 2004–07: Warner Music and touring

 (Munich/Zenith, Cologne/Palladium, Frankfurt/Jahrhunderthalle, Berlin/Columbiahalle) Germany.

-In the same time they was on tour with the group Rapsoul throughout Germany and Austria.
+At the same time, they were on tour with the group Rapsoul throughout Germany and Austria.

 Kisita and her bandmates join the NRJ Music Tour in Stuttgart with Craig David, Monrose, Culcha Candela & The Boss Hoss and they performed in front of over 8.500 People.

 2008–10: Warner Music, album release

 In 2008 they wrote and composed the ballad "Mama" for the Mother's Day, to which a video was shot and they were invited on RTL Television with their Moms to perform an A cappella of the song.

 They also composed and sang the soundtrack song "Ziele" for the children's book The HelleWecks with Thomas Anders from the popular pop-duo Modern Talking.